 Land vs Water Ratio

-Although there are no strict rules here, in most cases, land takes more space in paludariums.
-This ration mostly depends on what kind of living creatures you are planning to have.
+Although there are no strict rules here, in most cases, the land takes more space in paludariums.
+This ratio mostly depends on what kind of living creatures you are planning to have.

-For example, if you are creating paludarium for freshwater crabs (like Vampire crabs, Rainbow Crabs, Tangerine-head crab, etc.), it will be better to have up to 80% of land and 20% of water.
+For example, if you are creating a paludarium for freshwater crabs (like Vampire crabs, Rainbow Crabs, Tangerine-head crabs, etc.), it will be better to have up to 80% of land and 20% of water.

 These crabs do not need a lot of water.
 As long as water pools can completely cover their entire bodies, they will be fine.
-However, if you are making paludarium for the fish, obviously, the ration should be vise versa.
+However, if you are making paludarium for the fish, obviously, the ratio should be vice versa.